 Tummy Tuck Preparation Los Angeles

-How Should I Prepare for Tummy Tuck or Body Lift in Beverly Hills?
+How Should I Prepare for Tummy Tuck or Body Lift

 Your Plastic Surgeon will provide very specific Pre-operative instructions prior to tummy tuck so you will have an optimal and safe experience.
 These include- what medications to avoid to prevent excessive bleeding and bruising, required medical exams, what to eat and drink prior to surgery, and the prescription of an anti-nausea pill to take on the morning of the surgery.
 In all cases, you will be asked to have a reliable friend or family member take you home after tummy tuck, as you will not be allowed to drive.
 Some types of tummy tucks, body lifts, or thigh lifts do require overnight stay in an aftercare facility or a hospital, depending on the patients overall medical condition.